 The recipe is a modified version of the Ultimate Nutty Granola Clusters published in the book called Oh She Glows, by Angela Liddon.
 Our twist to it?
-We added some wild blueberry powder (also called bilberry powder) to boost its nutritional value with additional natural fibers, vitamins, and antioxidants.
+We added some blueberry powder (also called bilberry powder) to boost its nutritional value with additional natural fibers, vitamins, and antioxidants.

 Vegan, refined sugar-free, gluten-free

 Makes 18 servings (1/3 cup or 75mL each)

 Preparation time: 15 minutes